dcdunkan/manjeri-attendance/README.txt

 > Refinements to be considered:

+[ ] creations & updations datetimes
+[ ] algorithm for display name
-[ ] track who & when attendance marked (attendance history schema) [ ] figure out loading spinners in forms after submission. (submit state visualization) [ ] redo navigation bar (fix it and make it sticky, simplify it. try to include it in layouts) [ ] redis integration
+[ ] track who & when attendance marked (attendance history schema) [x] figure out loading spinners in forms after submission. (submit state visualization) [ ] redo navigation bar (fix it and make it sticky, simplify it. try to include it in layouts) [ ] redis integration
 [ ] add head-titles